rennpy/pyondocs/theme-doc/readme.md

  },
 ```

-And finally,at the end of the file is where you put the background (if needed);
+And finally, at the end of the file is where you put the background (if needed);

 ```json
 "background": {